 - Dill pickles

-- Condiments/Sauce: I like to pair this burger with a tahini sauce but you can totally go with the classics like mayo, mustard, homemade ketchup, or BBQ sauce
+- Condiments/Sauce: I like to pair this burger with a tahini sauce but you can totally go with the classics like mayo or aioli, mustard, homemade ketchup, or BBQ sauce.

 Serving Suggestions